-- In a small bowl combine the sugar, yeast and warm water.
-Let stand for 5 minutes, or until foamy.
+- In a small bowl, combine the sugar, yeast, and warm water.
+Let sit for 5 minutes, or until foamy.

-- In a large bowl whisk together the flour and salt.
+- In a large bowl, whisk together the flour and salt.
 Add the yeast mixture and butter.
 Mix until it starts to come together in a ball.
-Knead for 5 minutes.

 - Form the dough into a square on your counter.
 Divide the dough into 12 equal pieces.
-Roll into a bread stick.
+Roll each piece into a bread stick.

 - Place on a lined baking sheet.
 Cover and let rise for about 45 minutes.

-- Mix together the butter, garlic powder and salt.
-Brush over the cooked bread sticks.
+- Mix together the butter and garlic salt.
+Brush over the cooked breadsticks.

 - Allow to cool slightly before serving